 With 4 years left to wait, it’s more than likely the young generation of footballers who will decide the next home for the Jules Rimet Trophy.
 Leading the betting stakes already are Brazil, relying on the development of Neymar, Richarlison, Gabriel Jesus, and the new Real Madrid signing, Vinicius Junior over the next 4 years.

-Brazil are closely followed by Mbappe’s France, Marco Asensio’s Spain, and Timo Werner’s Germany.
-Completing the top 5 early contenders list are Argentina, who will have passed the baton from
+Brazil is closely followed by Mbappe’s France, Marco Asensio’s Spain, and Timo Werner’s Germany.
+Completing the top 5 early contenders list is Argentina, who will have passed the baton from